The Gunny Sack

 a lavender colored aluminum cup with candy sticks inside.

-• Breakable Chocolate Hearts have a hard chocolate shell with candy and sprinkles on the inside.
-Put them in Valentine’s Day gift bags with a mini mallet for breaking open the hearts.
+• These Breakable Chocolate Hearts have candy and sprinkles on the inside.

-• A Valentine’s Day Mason Jar is filled with pampering spa items and sweet treats for your loved one.
+• Fill a Valentine’s Day Mason Jar spa treatments and sweet treats.

-• Here are 25+ Valentine’s Day Ideas with printable labels for test tube Valentines or use them for Valentine’s Day treat bags.
+• Here are 25+ Valentine's Day Ideas for test tubes and treat bags!

 pink, red, yellow and white candies arranged on wooden kabob sticks.